Tufin/oasdiff/COMMON-PARAMS.md

 A typical use case are the GET/PUT/PATCH/DELETE operations that manipulate a resource accessed via a path parameter.

 ### There are two ways to handle Common Parameters in oasdiff
-1. By default, oasdiff compares path parameters and operation parameters seperately.
+1. By default, oasdiff compares path parameters and operation parameters separately.
 2. The `--flatten-params` merges common parameters from the path level into the operation level before running the diff.

 For example, this command outputs two breaking changes: